squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ## Chopper clock

 The LFO in Chopper may be synchronized with the ckin signal.
-There is a built in **clock multiplier**.
+There is a built-in **clock multiplier**.
 To use the synchronization, patch a clock to the ckin, and select x1 from the **clock** knob.
 To run at a multiple of the input clock, select x2, x3, or x4.

 When Chopper is being synched, the **Phase** control sets the phase difference between the external clock and the synchronized LFO.
 This may be used to "dial in" the tremolo so that it sounds exactly on the beat (or off the beat).